 To sum up the proper use of feedback:

 Feedback is a tool for continued learning.
-And continued learning is the key to improving.
+And continued learning is the key to improvement.
 Don’t underestimate the importance of it for your company.
 Remember:

 Good quality feedback is one of the most important ingredients in building effective working relationships and in getting things done.